 7. Licences, warranties and documentation

-You must transfer to the buyer all licences and warranties for any services or products and any documentation needed by the buyer to fully use the services or products.
+You must transfer to the buyer all licences and warranties for any deliverables and any documentation needed by the buyer to fully use the deliverables.

 8. Intellectual property rights